antonmry/galiglobal/src/jbake/content/index.md

 ## Social profile

-- Sharing my learnings in [my blog].
-If you want to follow it, the easiest way is using [RSS] and your favourite app, as for example, [Feedly].
+- Sharing open source side projects and ideas in [GitHub].
 - Tinkering with interactions on [Twitter].
+- My professional experience in [LinkedIn].
+- Sharping my coding skills on [Exercism].
 - Reading books on [Goodreads].
-- Sharping my coding skills on [Exercism].
-- Sharing open source pet projects and geek ideas in [GitHub].
-- My professional experience in [LinkedIn].

 [My Thoughts on the Principal Role]: /blog/2021/20210313-The-principal-role.html
 [VigoJUG]: https://www.vigojug.org